x8699876/FastCopy/README.md

 * fast.
 * Speed tester for copying files of vairous sizes and locations.
 * Use multiple workers when copying from/to SSDs.
+* Supports Windows, MacOS, Unix/Linux where JRE is supported.

 ## Download